PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Background

 \subsection{Problem Definition}

 Consistent with prior work~\cite{backdoorrl}, we deem the agent which executes according to the following policy as a backdoor-infected agent (or Trojan agent):

 where $\pi_{T}(s)$ represents the policy learned by the Trojan agent, which can be treated as a mixture of two policies: \textit{Trojan policy} \textit{$\pi_\text{fail}(s)$} and \textit{Benign policy} \textit{$\pi_\text{win}(s)$}.
-Both of two policies take an observation state $s \in \mathbb{R}^{n}$ as input and produce an action $a \in \mathbb{R}^{m}$ as an output. \textit{$\pi_\text{fail}(s)$} is designed to make the victim agent fail as soon as it observes the pre-specified trigger actions ($\{a_{T}^{(i)}\}_{i=0}^{N}$), while \textit{$\pi_\text{win}(s)$} is a normal well-trained policy which aims to defeat the opponent agent.
-In general, to preserve the stealth of the attacker, \textit{$\pi_\text{fail}(s)$} is trained to minimize the accumulated (discounted) reward:
+Both policies take an observation state $s \in \mathbb{R}^{n}$ as input and produce an action $a \in \mathbb{R}^{m}$ as the output. \textit{$\pi_\text{fail}(s)$} is designed to make the victim agent fail as soon as it observes the pre-specified trigger actions, while \textit{$\pi_\text{win}(s)$} is a normal well-trained policy which aims to defeat the opponent agent.
+In general, to preserve the stealth of the attacker, previous work~\cite{backdoorrl} trains a fast-failing \textit{$\pi_\text{fail}(s)$} through minimizing the accumulated (discounted) reward:

-Notably, we use $a_{O}$ and $a_{T}$ to represent the actions produced by the opponent agent and the victim (target) agent, respectively, throughout the remainder of the paper.
+Notably, we use $(s_{\text{S}}$,$a_{\text{S}})$ and $(s_{\text{T}}$,$a_{\text{T}})$ to represent the states and actions produced by the opponent agent (PolicyCleanse) and the victim (target) agent, respectively, throughout the rest of the paper.